 Welcome to the web site of the Department of Plant and Soil Sciences (PSS) at Mississippi State University.

 Plant and Soil Sciences is a comprehensive, multidisciplinary department with academic programs in Agronomy, Horticulture and Weed Science.
 Our programs integrate teaching, research and extension missions to find answers to some of the major issues facing agriculture today.
-Our graduates find rewarding careers as golf course managers, in the greenhouse/nursery industry, in the retail floristry industry, in sales and marketing, in agricultural research, in extension, and with government agencies.
+Our graduates find rewarding careers in agriculture, as golf course managers, in the greenhouse/nursery industry, in the retail floristry industry, in sales and marketing, in agricultural research, in government agencies, and many other fields.

 The Department of Plant and Soil Sciences at Mississippi State University will provide leadership in teaching, research, and extension within Mississippi as well as regionally and nationally.